 Living in California allows her to be closer to her daughter, who is a student at Stanford.
-Living on the west coast also gives her access to travel to Australia and visit her family.
+Living on the west coast also gives her access to travel to Australia and

+visit her family.

-Her impression of Santa Clara is that it is a very good school.
-She is very enthusiastic about being here.
-She also liked Mr. Passantino's idea of S.C. trying to be "one big happy family."
+Her impression of Santa

+Clara is that it is a very

+good school.
+She is very

+enthusiastic about being

+here.
+She also liked Mr.,

+Passantino's idea of S.C.

+trying to be "one big

+happy family."

 As a chemistry teacher, she has many thoughts about the well-being of her students.
 Most students and just about everyone else might feel stress from time to time.
 A lot of it is caused from all of the responsibilitie placed on people from their families and society itself.
 The idea of being one big family can bring students and teachers closer together.
 Ms. Quaile is aware though, that some students may be unhappy or depressed.
-She knows though that some problems cannot be solved, "but sometimes just being more aware can help."

-In her opinion, some students are being shortchanged.
+She knows though that some problems cannot be solved, out sometimes just being out the student of the students of the students and the solved, out sometimes just being more aware can help."
+In her opinion, some students are being short-changed.
 Not by school,